 This is a delicious way to use leftover roast beef.
 Feel free to change the amount of mayonnaise to moisten to your taste.

-Instead of making sandwiches, you could serve the spread with crackers for a party, along with chopped red onion in a separate dish.
+Instead of making sandwiches, serve the spread with crackers for a party and offer chopped red onions in a separate dish.

 - 1 pound roast beef (cooked)

 - 1/2 cup pickles (drained bread and butter)

 - Optional: 1 tablespoon pickle juice (or to taste)